grodri/markstat/docs/stata15.md

 > (2): 97---111.

 For a quick example see [citations](citations).
-A more extended example is provided by my Stata Journal paper introducing
-\`markstat\[\^1\]\].
-Check out [this page](markstat) for access to the source code of the paper and the BibTeX database used to resolve the references, as well as the resulting HTML and PDF versions.
+A more extended example is provided by my Stata Journal paper introducing `markstat`, Check out [this page](markstat) to access the source code of the paper, the BibTeX database used to resolve the references, and the resulting HTML and PDF versions.

 ### 6. PDF Output